 Children deserve optimal health and the highest quality health care.

-- Pediatricians and subspecialists are the best qualified to provide child health care.
+Pediatricians, Pediatric Subspecialists, and Pediatric Surgical Specialists are the best qualified to provide child health care.

 The AAP is the organization to advance child health and well-being and the profession of pediatrics.

 Children have optimal health and well-being and are valued by society.
 Academy members practice the highest quality health care and experience professional satisfaction and personal well-being.